 Bottom Line

-Garage liability insurance is an essential policy for businesses in the automotive industry because it protects them if someone claims their garage operations caused injury or property damage.
-However, business owners often need additional coverage, such as garagekeepers, to pay for damage to customers’ vehicles left in their care.
+Businesses in the automotive industry need to consider garage liability insurance because it protects businesses if someone claims that their operations caused injury or property damage.
+Many business owners need the additional coverage of garagekeepers to handle damage to customer vehicles left in their care.